KTH/kursinfo-web/README.md

 Secrets (names, passwords, keys, and uri:s) for dev and prod are stored in the the course information project’s Azure key vault.

+__!IMPORTANT clean up all comments and empty strings in .env file__

 ```sh

 # If API_URI is omitted, "http://localhost:3001/api/kursinfo?defaultTimeout=10000" will be used